 Only one driver also means less distance travelled by your car, meaning lower running costs (replacing components like the battery, spark plugs, brake pads, the fuel pump and so on).
 It also means reduced wear and tear on the car’s exterior over its lifetime.
 Common issues such as windscreen chips and cracks, worn wipers, paint scratches, scraped tyre rims, dents etc can be a real pain in the back pocket.

-Regular TLC will save you money.
+Regular TLC will save you money (as will doing your research on how to save money on your car insurance).
 Can’t argue with that.

 2. Avoid Unexpected Fines or Speeding Tickets